markhgn/markhgn.github.io/_posts/2013-01-21-are-content-marketers-wilfully-delusional-examples.md

 **tl;dr - if you are reading a post about 'content marketing' and there is no data to support the examples given then what you are reading is an anecdote.
 This is useless from a decision-making point-of-view.
 Challenge people on this, do not just accept their assertions.**

-(*) This figures could be inaccurate but is based on the anonymised data of the websites UK households are actually visiting taken from the records of UK ISPs.
+(*) This figures were based on the anonymised data of the websites UK households are actually visiting taken from the records of UK ISPs.